ylikx/forpy/README.md

 forpy_mod.F90, but only `forpy_mod.fypp`.
 This template file has to be preprocessed using Balint Aradi's [fypp](https://github.com/aradi/fypp).

-Assuming that you have fypp in your current directory, type
+Assuming that you have fypp in your current directory, type (use Python 2 when running fypp.py)

 ```
-python fypp.py forpy_mod.fypp forpy_mod.F90
+python2 fypp.py forpy_mod.fypp forpy_mod.F90
 ```

 ## Building documentation